As an experienced fitness coach, numerous clients seek my guidance to address their shoulder injuries, each presenting different challenges.

 “When it comes to injury supplementation, athletes can use the landmine press in place of a traditional barbell press.
 If they have a nagging injury (such as shoulder impingement), they can use the landmine to maintain strength and movement patterns.”

 - Nicole Foley, Assistant Coach, East Coast Gold Weightlifting

 Here are some variations of the landmine press you can use to increase muscle mass and overall fitness.

 Single-Arm Landmine Press

-To do the single-arm landmine press, follow the same instructions on how to do the standard landmine press.
-The key difference is that you’ll use one arm while standing in a split stance.
+To perform the single-arm landmine press, follow the standard landmine press instructions, but use one arm while standing in a split stance.

 Banded Landmine Press

-The banded landmine press has you place a resistance band under your foot, with the other end around the shaft of the barbell, creating tension throughout the movement.
+For the banded landmine press, place a resistance band under your foot and loop the other end around the barbell shaft, creating tension throughout the movement.